PrishaPatel24/ZenTask/README.md

 ### Calendar
 The user can easily migrate to the Calendar tab by clicking on it.
 __// TODO: add a screenshot__
 Now, the user is on the Calendar tab.
-They are prompter to log in their __Google Account__.
+They are prompted to enter their __Google Email__.
 __// TODO: add a screenshot__
-This displays the events the user has logged in on their Google calendar.
+This displays the upcoming events the user has added in on their Google calendar.
-The user then has the option to add event to their already existing calendar that was retrieved by logging into their Google account.
-(The user has the option of creating a new calendar, without having to log into their Google account?)
+The details displayed are the event summary, location, start time, and description.

+__Note regarding Calendar Usage:__ Since we are unable to release our private project credentials, you should add your own service account credentials in a json file somewhere in the project and add the path to the file in the CalendarRequest section.
+Change the SERVICE_ACCOUNT_KEY_FILE attribute to the path and the calender should be properly integrated to use your new own Google project credentials.

 ### Notes
 The user can also go to the Notes tab by clicking the menu on the left of their view.